nabsha/mule4-property-placeholder/README.md

 ## Version History
+* 0.0.4
+    * Fixed loading properties to first fetch from SystemClassLoader, if not found then Mule resourceProvider else read from file
 * 0.0.3
     * Fixed loading properties if location property cannot be split
     * add test cases to test working with `configuration-properties`